PCS: The Basics About Permanent Change of Station

 Unlike temporary travel assignments, permanent change of station is a longer-term assignment, generally two to four years.
 Moves inside the continental United States are known as CONUS moves and moves outside the continental U.S. are known as OCONUS.
 These are typically overseas moves, but OCONUS also includes Alaska, Hawaii and U.S. territories.

-The military can manage your PCS through teams of packers and movers.
+The military can assist you in managing your household goods move through teams of packers and movers.
 Your household goods typically are moved via a government carrier.
 Learn more about the benefits available to military families on the move.

 Do-it-yourself or DITY moves

 If you prefer, you may be able to choose a personally procured move, or PPM – also known as do-it-yourself, or DITY move.

 - The DITY process can be complicated but can save you money.
 You can move your household goods yourself and collect an incentive payment of up to 95 percent of the government's estimate to move them.

 - You can do a personally procured move when you have PCS orders; a temporary duty assignment; face separation or retirement or assignment to, from or between government quarters.

 - You can choose a "partial DITY."
 This reimburses you for moving some of your own items while allowing military-hired movers to do the rest.